-How to turn off device security on a Samsung Galaxy (Android 7, 8 and 9)
+How to turn off device security on a Samsung phone (Android 7, 8, 9, and 10)

-This tutorial will show you step by step how to turn off device security on a Samsung Galaxy that has Android 7, 8 or 9.
+This tutorial will show you step by step how to turn off device security on a Samsung phone.

 Device security is a malware (virus) scanner from McAfee that comes pre-installed on many Samsung Galaxy phones that have Android 7, 8 and 9.

 You cannot remove (uninstall) device security, but you can disable it.